The 10-Day DMV Deadline Your Attorney Might Not Mention

 Whatever the officer says at the DMV hearing is preserved.
 If the criminal case goes to trial months later, your attorney now has a locked-in version of the officer's story.
 Any deviation, any new detail, any changed timeline becomes cross-examination material.

-This is Taylor's core insight.
+This is the core insight.
 The DMV hearing isn't about winning at the DMV (though that happens more than people think).
 It's about building the foundation for the criminal defense.

-F. Lee Bailey, author of Excellence in Cross-Examination and one of the most famous trial lawyers in American history, taught a three-phase approach: first extract everything favorable from the witness, then close the escape routes before they realize where you're going, then impeach.
+The classic three-phase cross-examination approach works perfectly here: first extract everything favorable from the witness, then close the escape routes before they realize where you're going, then impeach.
 The DMV hearing is the perfect place to run those first two phases.
 Get the officer on record with specific details about the stop, the tests, the arrest.
 Close the doors.
 Months later at trial, your attorney already knows every answer the officer is going to give.
 And every place where those answers don't hold up.

 The Deadline Your Attorney Owes You